zo0o0ot/speaker-page/content/slides/stress-at-work-cbt-devfestwi/index.md

 ???

 Our first exercise is the cognitive model.
-Using the first stressful situation you thought of, start by writing how the the situation starts.
+Using the first stressful situation you thought of, start by writing how the situation starts.

 Try to write out the thoughts that immediately come to mind in reaction to this situation.